TuringAJ/TuringAJ/README.md

 Data Analyst
 ------------

 I am a beginner Data Analyst.
 My path in IT began with the University of Genoa, where I studied for a Master's degree.
 At the beginning of my studies, I tried myself in many areas, bragging about all the new knowledge; I tried to learn the C language, С#, matlab, Python, tried my hand at project management, but most of all I was hooked on Data Analytics!
-From January 2024 to July, I worked on a project on data analysis in logistics, developed a model predicting the time and cost of delivery together with the manager.
+From January 2024 to July, I worked on a project on data analysis in logistics, developed a model predicting the time and cost of delivery together with my supervisor.
 Currently, I am actively looking for a job!

 *   🌍  I'm based in Astana
 *   ✉️  You can contact me at [alisher.j.it@gmail.com](mailto:alisher.j.it@gmail.com)